Author: Jim Wink and Kent Kading | March 1, 2023

 Kent Kading

-Kent Kading leads TRC’s Environmental, Health and Safety (EHS) Services across the organization.
-He is responsible for the planning, operations, execution and delivery of EHS Services performed by TRC EHS engineers, scientists and specialists to our clients.
+Kent Kading is a Vice President and Director of Environment, Health and Safety (EHS) Services responsible for the planning, operations, execution and delivery of EHS services performed by engineers, scientists and specialists to our clients.
 He has over 30 years of experience leading EHS permitting, compliance and management system services for clients world-wide.
 Kent has significant experience developing, implementing and evaluating multi-media EHS compliance programs and management systems for various industrial clients.
 He has conducted comprehensive compliance audits, environmental/health risk assessments, process safety management/risk management plan development and support and air and water permitting projects at a variety of industrial facilities.
 He also has provided industrial clients across the United States with a variety of EHS Services including: air quality permitting and compliance; wastewater permitting and compliance; stormwater permitting and compliance; hazardous waste management; EPCRA reporting and compliance; OSHA/state programs health & safety compliance with program standards, including confined space, lockout tagout, hazard communication, walking-working surfaces, electrical safety, hot work and other industrial safety programs.
 Contact Kent at KKading@trccompanies.com.